Table of Contents Show

 2. Aspen Snowmass

-Aspen Snowmass is a combination of four ski resorts- Aspen Mountain, Aspen Highlands, Snowmass, and Buttermilk.
-All the Colorado ski resorts have something unique to offer and Aspen Snowmass doesn’t fall behind.
-You can have the experience of four ski resorts within a few minutes distance.
-Aspen is covered in fresh and powdery snow for nearly a half year.
+Aspen Snowmass combines four ski resorts- Aspen Mountain, Aspen Highlands, Snowmass, and Buttermilk.
+All the ski resorts have something unique to offer and Aspen Snowmass doesn’t fall behind.
+You can experience four ski resorts within a few minute’s distance.
+Aspen has been covered in fresh and powdery snow for nearly a half year.

 Aspen Snowmass is the biggest among the four ski resorts and probably the most crowded.
 It has all kinds of terrain and there are numerous lifts to provide access to all.